natecostello/van_two_point_oh/van/vehicular/roof_arrangement/roof_rack_and_arrangement_notes.md

 ### Aluminum Angle

 1.75x1.75x0.25 inch 6061-T6 Angle is 0.0783 lbs/in and is available from Metal Supermarket.
 Two 136 inch angle runners and three 58 inch standard 15 series 80/20 crossbars yield 40 lbs (plus a lb or so for hardware).
+This would yield a near flush mount for the top of the Rich Solar panels (1.4" thick) and flush mount for 80/20 crossbars.
+The crossbars would need a chamfer on the lower edge to avoid interfering with the web on the angle.
+Moment of Inertia is ~0.222 in<sup>4</sup>.
+I think this is the pick.
+We'll order 150 inch lengths for margin.

 1.75x1.75x0.125 inch 6063-T52 Angle is 0.0417 lbs/in and is available from Metal Supermarket.
 Two 136 inch angle runners and three 58 inch standard 15 series 80/20 crossbars yield 30 lbs (plus a lb or so for hardware).

 ## Aerodynamic Impact